-“It’s a very long story,” I explained to the man and described the events of how we ended up in the mountain, “Now, we are locked down for six months and I have no idea why no VIPs were bought here,”
+“It’s a very long story,” I explained to the man as I proceeded to describe the events of how we ended up in the mountain, “Now, we are locked down for six months, and I have no idea why no VIPs were bought here,”

 “But decommissioned or not, some of the brass should have known to send the military here,” I considered, thinking out loud.

-“The world has been invaded, son,” he told us softly, “They hit us hard and fast, we barely had any type of warning before we knew what was happening.
-We launched a nuclear device, but it was destroyed at the edge of space and caused an EMP.
+“The world has been invaded, son,” he told us softly, “They hit us hard and fast, we barely had any warning before we knew what was happening.
+We launched a nuclear device, but it was destroyed at the edge of space, causing an EMP.
 Do you know what an EMP is?”

 “An Electro-Magnetic Pulse,” I replied a little smugly and got thumbs up from Tobi.

 “There are only two main bases operating in the US.
-We have no idea on civilian population but it has been less than twenty-four hours and already nearly all communication with civilians has been lost,” the colonel painted a bleak picture, ignoring my question.
+We have no idea about the civilian population, but it has been less than twenty-four hours.
+Already nearly all communication with civilians has been lost,” the Colonel painted a bleak picture, ignoring my question.